Background Processes and Their Impact

 Can I disable background processes to improve performance?

 Yes, you can disable unnecessary background processes to improve performance.
-However, essential processes related to security and system maintenance should remain active.
+However, essential processes related to system maintenance should remain active.

 How can I monitor background processes on my device?